 #12: “Doctor In The House”

-“Have you ever tried decaffeinated coffee?” – Jack, impersonating a doctor
+“Have you ever tried decaffeinated coffee?” – Jack, impersonating a doctor, to patient Janet.

 Jack’s grandfather thinks Jack is a doctor, and Jack doesn’t want to disappoint him.

-This episode has its funny moments, including Jack trying to give Janet a physical, and Jack interacting with a stethoscope as only John Ritter can.
+This episode has its funny moments, including Jack attempting to give Janet a physical, and Jack interacting with a stethoscope as only John Ritter can.

-By the way, Bono and the U2 song “Vertigo” might come to mind for some when hearing the line “Unos, Dos, Tres, Catorce,” but this “Three’s Company” episode proves it was Jack Tripper who used it first!
-Right?!
+By the way, Bono and the U2 song “Vertigo” might come to mind for some when hearing the line “Unos, Dos, Tres, Catorce,” but this “Three’s Company” episode proves Jack Tripper touted it first, right?!?